-Create a new FreeFormat object from ESMF_Config object.
-The config object must exist, and label must reference a table attribute within config.
+Create a new FreeFormat object from ESMF\Config object.
+The config object must exist, and label must reference either a single line or a table attribute within config.
+The content of the attribute is read and returned in the newly created FreeFormat object.

 By default an error is returned if label is not found in config.
-This error can be suppressed by setting relaxedflag=.true., and an empty FreeFormat object will be returned.
+This error can be suppressed by setting relaxedflag=.true., in which case an empty FreeFormat object is returned.

-3.8.4 NUOPC_FreeFormatDestroy - Destroy a FreeFormat object
+3.8.4 NUOPC\FreeFormatDestroy - Destroy a FreeFormat object

-subroutine NUOPC_FreeFormatDestroy(freeFormat, rc)
+subroutine NUOPC\FreeFormatDestroy(freeFormat, rc)